Skip to main content

 Here are some best practices for collaborating on Broadcasts with your team:

-• Coordinate editing schedules to avoid conflicts
+• Coordinate Broadcast creation schedules to avoid conflicts

 • Wait for others to finish their work before taking over